 Another popular method is to deploy a UserForm and have a label control that displays a message.
 We may also choose to use the width property of a control and resize it as the code progresses, to display a progress bar of sorts.
 A fellow struggler, a good friend of mine, used to create dedicated forms for each of his macros, just to display a progress bar.
 That got me thinking, what if I could give my readers a generic form that they could use in all their spreadsheet applications?
 And I created this Form-Module combo.

 So here is what you need to do, to use this in your code.
-Download Progress Bar V1.01.xlsm from DropBox, import the userform, ‘ufProgress‘; and the module, ‘modProgress‘, into your VBA project.
+Download the workbook from the Downloads section below.
+Import the userform, ‘ufProgress‘; and the module, ‘modProgress‘, into your VBA project.
 You may just drag the objects and drop them into your project, in the Project Explorer window of the Visual Basics Editor.
 And Call the ‘modProgress.ShowProgress‘ with a few arguments.
 Listed below are the arguments, and their purpose:

 - ActionNumber – This argument denotes the number of actions that have already been performed.
 You may probably use a For-Loop counter here, or explicitly change it as the code progresses.